PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

    These texts carry a time capsule within them, as no invented character could have written exactly like this.

 2. **Dual Perspective – Young & Adult**
-   The work is reflection and retrospective in one –
+   The work is reflection and retrospect in one –
    The “then voice” speaks directly.
-The “now voice” responds – not condescendingly, but understandingly.
+The “now voice” responds – not condescending, but understanding.

-3. **Meta-Level: The Book as a Process**
+3. **Meta-Level: The Book as Process**
    The reader accompanies not just a story, but the creation process of the book itself.
    This ensures:
    - emotional closeness